NTech-Lab/docs/docs/regenerate_facens.rst

    Do not hesitate to contact our experts on migration by info@ntechlab.com.

 Sometimes you have to migrate your FindFace Enterprise Server SDK instance to another face detector or neural network model.
-This usually happens when you decide to update to the latest version of the product, or just want to add previously unused features, such as gender, age and emotions analysis, to your face recognition system.
+This usually happens when you decide to update to the latest version of the product.

 .. tip::
    You can find the models summary :ref:`here <models>`.

 If you need to re-detect faces, you should regenerate both normalized face images, thumbnails and facens.
 If you just want to apply a different model, it usually suffices to regenerate only facens.
-FindFace Enterprise Server SDK provides tools that can handle all possible migration use cases.
+FindFace Enterprise Server SDK provides tools that can handle most migration use cases.

 .. warning::
    Different detectors have diverse sensitivity to certain facial features.
 Be aware that, after re-detecting your database, you may miss out on some previously found faces.